openstack-archive/snap-nova/README.md

 The services for the nova snap will log to its $SNAP_COMMON writable area:
 /var/snap/nova/common/log.

-## Managing nova

-The nova snap has alias support that enables use of the well-known nova-manage command.
-To enable the alias, run the following prior to using the command:

-    sudo snap alias nova.manage nova-manage

 ## Restarting nova services

 To restart all nova services: